 - 2.0 MP Camera with built-in Flash and Video

 - Extremely beneficial, the 8525’s 2.0-MP Camera features both Flash and Video.
 The still camera produces clean, clear and well-focused photos.
 The video camera captures decent-quality videos with good sound quality.
 Combined with Internet and network connectivity, the 8525’s digital camera serves as a powerful tool for capturing and sharing visual information.
 Upload images directly to your website or Flickr account.
 Email Aunt Bessie that cute shot of the Ditch Witch.
 The possibilities are endless.
-Plus, with online image-editing and vector-drawing tools such as picnik and queeky, it may well be possible to take over the world.
+Plus, with online image-editing and vector-drawing tools, it may well be possible to take over the world.

 - 50+ MB Available Memory for Persistent Storage